 ZSim and ZFit as learning tools.
-IV.
-The effect of high frequency inductance.Latest updated: January 6, 2022
+Part IV – The effect of high frequency inductance.Latest updated: April 4, 2023

 Sometimes high-frequency inductance is just removed, which is not good